-The decision to limit, suspend or close a program or school for some or all participants as a result of a COVID-19 case shall be made by the Superintendent or his/her designee, upon consultation with public health officials, the Board of Education and the school medical advisor, and based upon applicable guidance.
-Any school may implement short-term closure procedures regardless of community spread if an infected person has been in a school building (or program).
-The CDC currently recommends dismissal of students and most staff for two to five days, subject to an individualized determination of the scope of the closure.
+While it is the intent of the District to maintain full-time in person learning during the school year, any emergency /temporary decision to limit, suspend or close a program or school for some or all participants as a result of a COVID-19 case shall be made by the Superintendent or his/her designee, upon consultation with public health officials and the school medical advisor, and based upon applicable guidance, with the approval of the Board whenever possible.
 This initial short-term dismissal allows time for local health officials to gain a better understanding of the COVID-19 situation impacting the school.
 This allows the Superintendent, in consultation with the local health department, to determine appropriate next steps, including whether an extended dismissal duration is needed to stop or slow the further spread of COVID-19.

-Decisions regarding the scope of the closure (e.g., a cohort, a part of or all of a program, a single school, multiple schools, the full district) and duration of school dismissals will be made on a caseby-case basis using the most up-to-date information about COVID-19 and the specific cases in the community, along with consultation with public health officials and the Board of Education.
-During school dismissals, the District shall also cancel extracurricular group activities and schoolbased afterschool programs.
+Decisions regarding the scope of the closure (e.g., quarantining for specific students, a cohort, a part of or all of a program, a single school, multiple schools, the full district) and duration of school dismissals will be made on a case-by-case basis using the most up-to-date information about COVID-19 and the specific cases in the community, along with consultation with public health officials.
+During school dismissals, the District shall also cancel extracurricular group activities and school-based afterschool programs.
 The District shall initiate recommended CDC cleaning (and ventilation) procedures following a confirmed COVID-19 case.

 Decisions on which, if any, staff should be allowed in the school should be made in collaboration with the local health department and school medical advisor, if applicable.
-The Superintendent shall work with local health officials and the Board of Education following a temporary closure to determine when students and staff can safely return to schools.
+The Superintendent shall work with local health officials following a temporary closure to determine when students and staff can safely return to schools.